ripienaar/free-for-dev/README.md

   * https://rollbar.com/ - Exception and error monitoring, free for prototypes and personal projects
   * https://bugsnag.com/ - Free for up to 2000 errors a month after the initial trial
   * https://airbrake.io/ - Free for 1 project, 1 user, 2 errors per minute, 2 day retention
-  * http://getsentry.com/ - Sentry tracks app exceptions in realtime. has a small free plan
+  * http://getsentry.com/ - Sentry tracks app exceptions in realtime, has a small free plan

 ## Search